 With so many airboat tours out there, you should consult tourist offices near where you are staying for suggestions.

 Two long-time airboat operators are Cooperstown Airboats (in business since 1945) on the Tamiami Trail near the Shark Valley entrance to Everglades National Park and AirBoat Rides at Midway (operating since the 1930s) east of Orlando in a town called Christmas.
-Rates range from $20 to $40 for adults.
+Rates range up to $43 for adults.

 A few more ideas: